-- Large trucks are 40 or more times heavier than the other vehicles they share the roads with.
-The pure weight of these trucks striking a smaller passenger vehicle can cause serious, long-term impact injuries and even death.
+- Large trucks are 40 or more times heavier than the passenger cars sharing the roads.
+The pure weight of these heavy trucks striking a smaller passenger vehicle can cause severe injuries and even death.
 The truck driver's inattention when breaking up a big truck meeting to slow down quickly could result

-- The stopping distance is much longer for large, heavy trucks (look here for more discussion)
+- The stopping distance to a complete stop is much longer for large, heavy trucks (look here for more discussion)

 - In 18% of the accidents studied, three or more vehicles (multi-vehicle collisions) were involved when the truck rear-ended another vehicle